-This article demonstrates how to configure a kiosk LITE solution in the RIW System.
-Kiosks can be configured by the RIW Service Desk, an Employer Administrator (where they are the Contractor in Charge for a Project), an Advanced Project Administrator, Project Administrator and Site Administrator.
+This article demonstrates how to configure a kiosk or tablet solution in the RIW System.
+Kiosks or tablets can be configured by the RIW Service Desk, an Employer Administrator (where they are the Contractor in Charge for a Project), an Advanced Project Administrator, Project Administrator and Site Administrator.

 Go to https://app.riw.net.au and login using your credentials.

 Go to the Administration tab and select the Kiosk icon.